vjekoart/retrovizor/Readme.md

 * ~Phase 6: code fine-tune~
 * Phase 7: UI fine-tune
     * Responsiveness / cross-browser testing
+        * Combinations
+            * Macos/Chrome
+            * Macos/Safari
+            * Windows/Chrome
+            * Windows/Edge
+            * Android Chrome
+            * iOS
+        * To fix
+            * Degradator: increase default, and max limit of factor because photos from phone have huge resolutions
+            * Degradator: add background color to _Processing_ so it's always readable
+            * Blank: line length, limit based on the available canvas width
+            * Blank: cannot change background color on Android, maybe somewhere else also?
+I tried `#161`
+            * Blank: disable `Run` button once the animation started
+            * General: line below the navigation, always have the same width as content box? or nav items?
+            * Mobile: add some kind of bottom box-shadow/border on the homepage, so on mobile there's distinction between navigation buttons and animation
+            * Mobile landscape: there's a micro gap between navigation and top bar - when scrolling you can see text pixels
+            * General: list dots when single `li` breaks into two or more lines
+            * General: headings: if multiple lines, have padding so everything starts after `#` signs
+            * Android Chrome: 100vh is problematic on homepage, it can scroll and regenerate animation that breaks
+        * To discuss
+            * Mobile portrait: maybe full-content-width image on the user page?
+To feel complete?
+            * Mobile portrait: maybe decrease gaps in header and around nav?
+It takes a lot of space
 * Phase 8: content fine-tune
     * Adjust dates everywhere
     * Go through texts